 In West Virginia, there are specific treatment requirements that the eligible individual must meet to receive protection from the Good Samaritan fatal overdose prevention law.
+11 In Wyoming, an individual who is experiencing a drug overdose, who does not seek help for him or herself, is only eligible to receive immunity for a second time in a 12-month period after he or she completes a drug treatment program approved by a district attorney.
 In two states (Kentucky and Missouri), there are no treatment requirements for protection, but the law requires, when possible, that treatment information be provided to the eligible individual.
-The map below provides a visual representation.

-$^{10}$ Wisconsin and Ohio previously had a treatment requirement, but they were repealed on August 1, 2020 and April 4, 2023, respectively
+$^{^{11}}$ Wisconsin and Ohio previously had a treatment requirement, but they were repealed on August 1, 2020 and April 4, 2023, respectively

 To be eligible for protections, state Good Samaritan fatal overdose prevention laws set forth requirements that must be met in order for the protections to apply.
 These laws often require the individual to report the overdose in "good faith."
-In 10 states and the District of Columbia, "good faith" does not include seeking medical assistance during the execution of an arrest warrant, search warrant, or a lawful search See the map below for a visual representation.
+In 12 states and the District of Columbia, "good faith" does not include seeking medical assistance during the execution of an arrest warrant, search warrant, or a lawful search.
 Other requirements to receive protections frequently include remaining on the scene until help arrives and cooperating with emergency personnel.

-Good Samaritan Fatal Overdose Prevention Laws:

-Availability of Protections During the Execution of an Arrest Warrant, Search
+Good Samaritan Fatal Overdose Prevention Laws: Availability of Protections During the Execution of an Arrest Warrant, Search